HassanSajjad-302/HMake/Projects/UE5/README.md

 adapter accepts conventional `.a`, `.lib`, `.so`, `.dylib`, and `.dll` filenames.

-## Monolithic modules and circular dependencies
+## Module archives, producer configurations, and circular dependencies

-`UnrealServer-Linux-Debug` is modeled as a monolithic executable.
-Ordinary UE modules are `UeCppTarget` object producers; they do not become intermediate static archives.
-Once lazy dependency expansion reaches a fixed point, HMake attaches all reachable module object producers and prebuilt libraries to the requested target's executable PLOAT.
+Each ordinary UE module has a `UeCppTarget` object producer.
+The default `LIBRARY_OBJECT` configuration contributes those objects directly to the requested monolithic executable; prebuilt libraries still enter through PLOAT dependencies.

+Modules whose scanner front matter selects `RttiExcept` are evaluated in both configurations.
+The producer configuration defaults `AddCppSource` to `NO`; only a module registered for `RttiExcept` overrides it to `YES`.
+Its transitive dependencies still provide include paths, definitions, and header units under the producer's RTTI/exception semantics, but their source files are not compiled again.

+The consumer creates its own source-less `UeCppTarget` and static-library PLOAT proxy for each profile-marked module.
+The producer and consumer keep separate DSC, PLOAT, and object-producer graphs.
+Their only connection is a `BTargetType::UNKNOWN` dependency from the consumer proxy's round-zero target to the producer archive's round-zero target.
+No BMI or object producer crosses the configuration boundary.

-This matters for legacy UE circular module references. `getOrAddTarget()` returns an already-configuring module so specification recursion terminates.
+For UE circular module references, `getOrAddTarget()` returns an already-configuring module so specification recursion terminates.
 If a named compile dependency closes that DFS cycle, HMake retains the public/private compile usage relationship but omits that one scheduling back-edge.
 It then computes the usage-requirement closure before graph completion.
-As a result, `RealBTarget::sortGraph()` still rejects real HMake action cycles, but does not see an artificial cycle merely because two monolithic UE modules expose headers to each other.
-There is no archive-order cycle because monolithic modules are linked as objects.
+As a result, `RealBTarget::sortGraph()` still rejects real HMake action cycles, but does not see an artificial cycle merely because two UE modules expose headers to each other.

-This corresponds to UBT's legacy `CircularlyReferencedDependentModules` treatment for the monolithic case.
+This corresponds to UBT's `CircularlyReferencedDependentModules` treatment for the monolithic case.
 Modular shared-library cycles are a different problem: UBT may create import libraries separately, and HMake does not model that stage yet.